 Update: This recipe was originally published in 2017 and has been republished with all new photos.

 I love this saucy chicken so very much.
 The first time I made it my whole family gobbled it up including my anti-veggie husband and children (who aren’t really anti-veggie but they’re kids so really there’s no telling what they’ll like and what they won’t).

 The chicken stock, coconut milk, herbs, and spices create a flavorful sauce that you’ll want to lap right up.

 You will not taste any coconut in here.
 I use a full fat unsweetened canned coconut milk.
 Don’t use the coconut milk you’ll find in the refrigerator section.
-The consistency is much thinner so it won’t give you the creamy texture you want in a good sauce.
-The canned milk is not watery at all.
-(Photographed below is the Thai Kitchen brand I buy.
-It comes in a red can.
-You can find it in most grocery stores without a problem.)
+The consistency is much thinner since it has a higher water content so it won’t give you the creamy texture you want in a good sauce.
+The canned milk (assuming you’re not purchasing a low fat one) is thick and perfect for dairy free sauces.

 The secret to thickening the sauce is arrowroot flour.
 Arrowroot is a fantastic substitute for cornstarch or regular white flour.
 It’s completely flavorless so it blends into everything.
 The trick is to the add it to your sauce at the end of your cooking time.
 (Heating it too long can make it lose it’s ability to thicken.)

 For this recipe you’ll need (full list of ingredients and instructions are in the recipe card below: